rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 @@
-Then in the struct `LPC_GPIOINT` you'll find the registers `IO0IntEnR` and `IO0IntEnF` which define which pins on GPIO Port 0 generate interrupts on a rising and falling edge.^[There's corresponding registers for GPIO Port 2, the other GPIO ports don't have interrupt support]
+Then in the struct `LPC_GPIOINT` you'll find the registers `IO0IntEnR` and `IO0IntEnF` which define which pins on GPIO Port 0 generate interrupts on a rising and falling edge.^[These registers are for pins on GPIO Port 0.
+There are similar registers with `IO2` instead for pins on GPIO Port 2.
+The other GPIO ports don't have support for interrupts, and don't have interrupt registers.]

 ~~~~~~~~~~{.C}
     // Turn on External Interrupt 3